-By all means, the best way to explore Liechtenstein is to take a mini-train or tram tour where you get introduced to the nation’s absolving charm.
+The best way to explore Liechtenstein is to take a tram tour to get introduced to it’s absolving charm.
 This vibrantly-red city train operates in Vaduz, the capital of Liechtenstein, and takes you on an inspirational journey from the Princely estates of the Royals to the countryside meadows cloaked in surreal beauty.
 The Städtlezug train ride lasts for 40-minutes and departs at 4.30 PM every day so make sure to book in advance and arrive at least thirty minutes in advance.

-Gutenberg is Liechtenstein’s most-prestigious 12th-century Castle, for the fact that out of 5 original castles, this is the one that survived the fate of the furious.
-Situated 230 feet above ground level, and on a lovely hilltop, this fascinating castle represents the Neolithic Period.
-As, a matter of fact, Gutenberg castle is where, archaeologists also discovered the ‘Mars von Gutenberg’ statuette, which, is now preserved in the Liechtenstein National Museum.
+Gutenberg is Liechtenstein’s most-prestigious 12th-century Castle.
+Out of the five original castles, this is the only one that survived the fate of the furious.
+Situated 230 feet above ground level and on a lovely hilltop, this captivating castle depicts the Neolithic Period.
+Gutenberg Castle is where, the archaeologists also discovered the ‘Mars von Gutenberg’ statuette, which, is now preserved in the Liechtenstein National Museum.
 Gutenberg Castle is open to the public as a museum, and on Sundays, free access is granted to the castle’s rose garden and chapel.

-The Kunstmuseum is Liechtenstein’s museum of modern art exhibiting distinct cultural and historical facts, representing the national collection of the Principality of Liechtenstein.
-Therefore, this museum, not only, features extraordinary works of the classical modernism but also, includes the collection of 10-paintings that Liechtenstein received as a gift in 1967.
-Curated by Dr. Georg Malin, a Liechtenstein art historian, Kunstmuseum Liechtenstein is now open to the public for visits.
+The Kunstmuseum is Liechtenstein’s gallery of modern art presenting distinguished cultural and historical experiences.
+It categorically represents the national collection of the Principality of Liechtenstein.
+Thus not only, featuring extraordinary works of the classical modernism but also, the collection of 10-paintings that Liechtenstein received as a gift in 1967.
+Curated by Dr Georg Malin, a Liechtenstein art historian, Kunstmuseum Liechtenstein is now open to the public for visits.

-Another interesting place of visit in Liechtenstein is the National Museum exhibiting 42 rooms full of artifacts, portraying the nation’s culture, history, and landscape beauty.
-These 14th-century museum rooms towards the mountain slope are spread across three buildings and were once the custom house, princely tavern, as well as, the seat of the government.
+Another interesting place of visit in Liechtenstein is the National Museum exhibiting 42 rooms full of artefacts, portraying the nation’s culture, history, and landscape beauty.
+These 14th-century museum rooms towards the mountain slope are spread across three buildings and were once the custom-house, princely tavern, as well as, the seat of the government.

-Last but not least, taking pictures at Tre Cavalli (3 horses), a pre-Columbian art exhibiting bronze horse sculptures, is how you must end your Liechtenstein tour.
+Last but not least, taking pictures of Tre Cavalli ( the three horses), a pre-Columbian art exhibiting bronze horse sculptures, is how you must end your Liechtenstein tour.
 These demonstrative horse statues by Swiss artist Nag Arnoldi represent the intertwined myth between the horse and the human, depicting joy, pain, and artistic influences of Pablo Picasso.